Jakub-Pinkowski/portfolio-svelte/tests/README.md

 | Data        | 100%    | 100% ✓  |
 | **Overall** | **85%** | **70%** |

-Run `npm test -- --coverage` to see detailed coverage report (when configured).
+Run `npm test -- --coverage` to see a detailed coverage report (when configured).

 ---